Pope visits Fatima shrine in Portugal; skips key address | Entertainment

 The children said the Madonna gave them three messages, the so-called Secrets of Fatima.
 The first two were revealed soon after and concerned a vision of hell, seen by believers as a prediction of the outbreak of World War Two, a warning that Russia would "spread her errors" in the world, and a need for general conversion to God and prayer.

-The third was known only to Sister Lucia and popes.
-It intrigued the world for more than three-quarters of a century, inspiring books and cults convinced it was the timing of the end of the world.
+The third was known only to Sister Lucia and popes and it intrigued the world for more than three-quarters of a century, inspiring books and cults convinced it was the timing of the end of the world.
 In 2000, the Vatican said it was a prediction of the 1981 assassination attempt on Pope John Paul on May 13, the same day of the first reported apparition in 1917.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)